jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Pretty-Plotting.md

 ---
 layout: post
-title: Publication quality plots with matplotlib and LaTex
+title: Publication-quality plots with matplotlib and LaTex
 ---

 Figures are an incredibly important aspect of effectively communicating research and ideas.
 Poor quality figures are difficult to read and interpret.
 At their worse, bad figures are simply misleading.
 Good quality plots, however, blend seamlessly with a document, they are readable, clear, concise and aesthetically pleasing.

 So, if you care about your research (and, since you're here, I'm going to take that as a given) you should care about your figure presentation too.
 Producing graphics isn't the most exciting aspect of research, but it is an essential and unavoidable part of it.

-This post will introduce the essential skills and ideas you'll need to produce publication quality figures using the Python plotting package [matplotlib](https://matplotlib.org/).
+This post will introduce the essential skills and ideas you'll need to produce publication-quality figures using the Python plotting package [matplotlib](https://matplotlib.org/).
 We'll learn how to seamlessly embed figures into [LaTex](https://www.latex-project.org/about/) documents and [beamer presentations](https://ctan.org/pkg/beamer?lang=en).
 Minimum working examples will be provided to fully illustrate figure production.

 It is assumed that the reader already has some familiarity with matplotlib, however, more advanced ability is not assumed.
 References and links will be provided to relevant literature and further reading.